 Menstrual cycle

-sexual activity
+Sexual activity

-Observation at the gynecologist
+Observation by a gynecologist

 Visit a specialist for the first time 10 days after a caesarean section.
 He will definitely do an ultrasound of the uterus, register you and observe you for at least two years.
 Then consult a doctor when the lochia stops coming out, that is, after one and a half to two months of recovery.
-The next visit is six months after the day of abdominal delivery.
-Then you need to visit a doctor every 6 months.
+The next visit is six months after the day of abdominal birth.
+Then you need to visit your doctor every 6 months.

 Video: effective exercises after cesarean section